gloliva/GroovePortal/README.md

 GroovePortal offers a range of powerful features, including:

 - Dynamically add new buffer~ and groove~ objects to support loading as many samples as your computer can handle.
-- Creating unique Sample Spaces comprising multiple layers that can be traversed, allowing you to craft intricate spatial relationships between audio samples.
+- Creating unique sample spaces comprising multiple layers that can be traversed, allowing you to craft intricate spatial relationships between audio samples.
 - Navigating the sample space to mix and blend audio samples based on their spatial properties.
 - Adjusting blend strength and timestretching parameters in real-time.
 - Saving your configurations, sample placements, portals, and more as presets for instant recall.